Yara-Rules/r2yara/docs/r2yara/info.md

 #Info

-Radare generates some information about the binary like compiled timestamp, if it has overlay or canary protection, the command used in r2 to extract this information is **iI**.
+Rabin2 generates some information about the binary like compiled timestamp, if it has overlay or canary protection, the command used in r2 to extract this information is **iI**.
 The complete list of values is:

 - havecode (integer)
 - pic (integer)